reshani2022/Python-Code/README.md

 # Python-Code
-These are some of my faveourite projects and mini programs that I have created in Python
+These are some of my favourite projects and mini programs that I have created in Python